Azure/aztranslate/docs/README.md

 ```

 Normally the LANGUAGE can be automatically determined and the first
-script language reported by the SUPPORTED --transliterate command is
+script language reported by the *supported --transliterate* command is
 the default FROM script.
 The default TO script is Latin.
 Command line
 options can be used to specify the LANGUAGE, the FROM script and the
 TO script if required.
 This is also useful to remove additional API